FOOD THAT DOES MORE

 President

-Matt Chin, president of Harvesting Good, has been with Good Shepherd Food Bank for 8 years.
-Harvesting Good is a wholly-owned for-profit benefit corporation subsidiary of Good Shepherd Food Bank.
+Matt Chin, president of Harvesting Good, has been with Good Shepherd Food Bank of Maine for eight years.
+Harvesting Good is a for-profit benefit corporation and a subsidiary of the latter.

 Melissa Motejunas